HDFGroup/vol-log-based/doc/usage.md

 * Use HDF5 environment variables, without modifying the user's application source codes.
   + The log-based VOL can be enabled at the run time by setting the environment variables below.
-No source code changes of existing user programs are required.
+No source code changes to existing user programs are required.
 (Note this is an HDF5 feature, applicable to all VOL plugins.)
     + Append log-based VOL library directory to the shared object search path,